We Can Appeal Your Benefit Denial

 If you have been injured on the job, you may have thought that your employer’s workers’ compensation insurance would take care of you.
 And it should.
 However, insurance companies are businesses and their goal is profits not paying out on every claim.
 If your claim for workers’ comp benefits has been denied, you do not have to take that as the final word on the matter.

-At Ganly & Ramer, P.L.L.C., our Asheville workers' compensation appeal attorneys have decades of experience helping area workers who are injured, to secure the benefits that they deserve.
-Our firm has the only Asheville workers' compensation attorneys to have earned an AV Preeminent* rating from Martindale-Hubbell.
+At Ganly & Ramer, P.L.L.C., our Asheville workers’ compensation appeal attorneys have decades of experience helping area workers who are injured, to secure the benefits that they deserve.
+Our firm has the only Asheville workers’ compensation attorney who is AV Preeminent* peer-review rated through Martindale-Hubbell.

 Effective Representation In The Workers’ Compensation Appeals Process